Time and Material contracts are full of risk, especially on larger jobs.

 If your lawyer believes you have to justify your pricing just because someone doesn’t want to pay their bill, it’s time to find another lawyer.

-Is transparency the way to go when selling construction services?
+Is transparency the way to go when selling?
 Be careful who you listen to.

 If they tell you the formula to use will make you more profit, that’s baloney.
 It’s the numbers you use that determines your profit.